jackfrancisdalton/ClipSearchInvestigator/README.md

 # Maintaining:
 ## SQL
 `alembic revision --autogenerate -m "Updated models"` is run inside the container to generate new migrations when models change

+docker compose exec to database then run:

+psql -U youtubeSearchUser YoutubeSearchDb: to connect to pql client
+\dt: to list tables
+SELECT * FROM mytable; : to select all keys
+TRUNCATE table_name; : to drop all records